phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - Wireshark
 - Use Google to download as many documents and images as possible that will help build up your chosen profile.
 Google dorks such as "site:orgname.com filetype:pdf" will help.
 - Using WinSCP, copy out the software and profile artifacts over SFTP.
 Install the software, set up any agents and clean up any installation files.
+- While SFTP provides a secure method of transferring files to the host, if you need to paste text into it it consider: https://github.com/jlaundry/TypeClipboard
 - Log in with each of the users you created to ensure their profiles are created.
 Distribute the profile artifacts between the profiles.
 - Check that endpoint telemetry and Windows events are being successfully sent to their target.
 - Clear all event logs: